-The Fund seeks above-average long-term capital growth by investing primarily in Canadian equities, either directly or through other investment funds.
-It may hold up to 49% of its assets in foreign investments.
+The Fund seeks above-average long-term capital growth by investing primarily in equities of small- and mid-capitalization Canadian companies.
+It may hold up to 49% of its assets in U.S. investments.

 ii.
 Currency risk

 The tables below summarize the Fund's exposure to currency risk.